DataDog/storedog/README.md

 The Postgres service also has logging set up to write to a JSON file and a fairly quick log rotation, which get saved in a Docker volume.

-### Nginx
+### nginx

-The Nginx service is a reverse proxy that routes requests to the appropriate service.
+The nginx service is a reverse proxy that handles requests for both the frontend and backend API services.
 It is accessible at `http://localhost`.

+When viewing information about the application in Datadog, you'll see it referenced as `service-proxy`.

 ### DBM